-As the global expansion of nuclear energy systems (NES) continues, misuse of nuclear technology for non-peaceful purposes remains a critical concern.
+As the global expansion of nuclear energy systems (NES) continues, misuse of nuclear technology for the development of a nuclear weapon or nuclear explosive device remains a critical concern.
 While NES are developed to support civilian energy needs, their inherently dual-use nature means that components, materials, and knowledge can potentially be misused or diverted to support a nuclear weapons program.
 Therefore, proliferation remains a concern.
 There is a desire to develop new NES, such as those using fast reactors, that are more resistant to proliferation.